paambaati/codeclimate-action/README.md

 }
 ```

-First be sure that paths in your `coverage/lcov.info` are correct.
-Means they should be either absolute or relative *to the root of the monorepo*.
+First be sure that paths in your `coverage/lcov.info` are correct; they should be either absolute or relative to the **root** of the monorepo.
 Open `lcov.info` and search for any path.
-For example:
+For example —

 ```lcov
 SF:src/server.ts
 ```

-If you find a *relative* path like this (happens for Jest 25+) it's not correct.
-The path must be relative to the monorepo root.
-Means it should be `server/src/server.ts`.
-For Jest you can set the root of your repo like this:
+If you find a *relative* path like this (happens for Jest 25+), it's incorrect as it is relative to the sub-package.
+This can be fixed by configuring Jest to set the root of your monorepo —

 ```javascript
 // server/jest.config.js